Celebrate the bicentennial of the Marquis de Lafayette’s visit to Fayetteville, NC, with a series of immersive events honoring his legacy.

 Explore Lafayette’s Legacy in Fayetteville

-All of these activities are FREE, with no reservations required.
+All of these activities are FREE.
 While Downtown, enjoy some unique shops and have lunch at one of our popular Mom and Pop restaurants!

 * Walk (or drive!) in Lafayette’s footsteps on the Lafayette Trail.
 More information is available on the Distinctly Fayetteville Lafayette Trail website or the free TravelStoreys app on your phone.

-* The Arts Council of Fayetteville and Cumberland County, located at 301 Hay Street in historic downtown, will exhibit unique artwork by local artists that highlight Fayetteville at the time of Lafayette’s visit.
-Others will speak to the present and the changes he would see today, or to a “future world” that Lafayette might see were he to return then.
+* The Arts Council of Fayetteville and Cumberland County, located at 301 Hay Street in historic downtown, will exhibit unique artwork by local students depicting their idea of what Lafayette would see if he visited Fayetteville again 200 years from now.
 Come experience these artistic expressions of Lafayette’s namesake community by these talented artists.
-Hours 12 noon – 6pm Saturday March 1, 2 pm-6 pm on Sunday March 2, and 9 am-5 pm Monday through Friday March 3-7.
+Hours 12 noon – 6pm Saturday March 1, 2 pm – 6 pm on Sunday March 2, and 9 am – 5 pm Monday through Friday March 3-7.

-* Visit the Museum of the Cape Fear, 801 Arsenal Avenue in Haymount, where you can see the handsome four-poster bed Lafayette slept in as a guest of Duncan MacRae, whose descendants handed it down through every generation.
-The collection also includes a set of coins from the Nation’s Bicentennial in 1976, reproduced faithfully from the original “Heroes of the Revolution” coins, minted in France shortly after the American Revolution.
-Hours 10 am-5 pm Tuesday-Saturday, and 1 pm-5 pm Sunday.
+* Visit the Museum of the Cape Fear, 801 Arsenal Avenue in Haymount, where you can see the handsome four-poster bed Lafayette slept in as a guest of Duncan MacRae, whose descendants handed it down through every generation, along with other fascinating artifacts from his visit.
+Hours 10 am – 5 pm Tuesday-Saturday, and 1 pm – 5 pm Sunday.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~